biznesbees/podbee/README.md

 # PodBee

-Podbee is an open-source debugging pod that collects a curated stack of tools for everyday debugging needs.
+PodBee is an open-source debugging pod that collects a curated stack of tools for everyday debugging needs.

 ## Usage